kondrathi/Money-Tracker-App/README.md

-Here it is the project about the money-tracker app adding expenses and income
+Created a money tracker app for managing expenses and income using
+HTML, CSS, Node.js, and MongoDB.